thegworld/gtx-browser/styleguide/web/es.md

 [TOC]

-# ES2015 Support In Chromium
+# ES2015 Support In GTx Browser

 This is a list of [ECMAScript 6 a.k.a.
 ES2015](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla)
-features allowed in Chromium code.
+features allowed in GTx Browser code.

 This is **not** a status list of [V8](https://developers.google.com/v8/)'s support for language features.